By Denise LaBarre

 5. Pick up trash as a “gateway” habit 😉 Start taking responsibility for your planet one piece of litter at a time and let that be your gateway into doing more.
 Better yet, take a kid with you as you walk and pick up trash.

 Carry a spork!
-Get away from single-use plastic, especially utensils
+Get away from single-use plastic, start with utensils

 Another easily-fixable problem in our culture is one-time-use plastic – cups, straws, knives, forks, spoons, styrofoam take-out containers….
 When we travel, we might use 3-6 plastic forks in a day, several styro cups and plastic food containers… throwing out each one after a meal.
 You may already carry a glass or stainless drink bottle so how about carrying a spork as well?
 A spork is a fork and spoon combined into one reusable utensil and handy to carry in the pocket or purse.